 Oxford Tabla at the Pitt Rivers Museum

-Over the last few years we were invited into the Pitt Rivers Museum to do performances and demonstrations on tabla, which all finished with “hands-on” sessions where people were able to try out tabla for themselves.
+Over the last few years we were invited in to the Pitt Rivers Museum to do performances and demonstrations on tabla, which all finished with “hands-on” sessions where people of all ages were able to try out tabla for themselves.

 Please see below photos taken by Andy McLellan of PRM during our July 2018 demonstration and workshop.